Skip to main content

 What is the Pure Michigan Hunt?

 The Pure Michigan Hunt is a chance at the hunt of a lifetime for three lucky hunters.
-Winners may purchase one elk (resident only), bear, antlerless deer, spring turkey, fall turkey and base hunting license at a total cost of $3.
+Winners will receive one elk (resident only), bear, antlerless deer, spring turkey, fall turkey and base hunting license at no cost.
 They may also participate in one reserved waterfowl hunt at a managed waterfowl area or have first selection of another hunt choice at any managed waterfowl area if approved by the local area manager.
-Also, winners will receive a prize package with donations and can choose to transfer their Pure Michigan Hunt opportunities to other individuals.
-Each PMH license will be valid for the applicable 2026 species hunting season and able to be used in any open hunt area for that species, except hunt periods on Drummond Island.
-Licenses will be subject to all 2026 hunting regulations.
+Also, winners will receive a prize package worth thousands and can choose to transfer their Pure Michigan Hunt opportunities to other individuals.
+Each PMH license will be valid for the applicable 2027 species hunting season and in any open hunt area for that species, except bear hunting on Drummond Island.
+Licenses will be subject to all 2027 hunting regulations.

 How does the Pure Michigan Hunt drawing system work?